 When a large group of people are collectively harmed they can collectively bring an action before the Court.
 Class actions are an economical way of bringing suit because the expenses are shared among many parties.
 In addition, where the group can't afford the expenses to bring a class action forward, a government fund has been created to assist them.
 It has become increasingly difficult to successfully oppose class certification in all jurisdictions.
-Our Courts are more readily willing than before to certify class actions.
-Recent examples of class actions include: 1) Claims against a Health Department for negligent inspection of a public swimming pool which lead to infectious disease of claimants.
-2) Claims against a municipality by charitable organizations for the collection of fees (taxes) for which the municipality did not have the authority to impose.
-3) Claims against municipalities related to property damage arising from flooding following a rain event and the legal risk associated with storm-water management.
+Courts are more readily willing to certify class actions.
+Recent examples of class actions include: 1) Claims against a Health Department for negligent inspection of a public swimming pool which led to infectious disease of claimants.
+2) Claims against a municipality by charitable organizations for the collection of taxes for which the municipality did not have the authority to impose.
+3) Claims against municipalities related to property damage arising from flooding following a rain event and the legal risk associated with stormwater management.

-At Frank Cowan Company, we have seen the increases in the number of class actions over the past few years.
 If liability is found against the municipality, the damage award can be significant depending upon the number of people in the group.
 However, more importantly, the cost of defending class actions is very high.
-For example, a recent class action claim commenced against a municipality for breach of privacy had a potential of 85,000 claimants as per the pleadings.
+For example, a recent class action claim commenced against a municipality for breach of privacy had 85,000 potential claimants as per the pleadings.
 Through the legal process it was finally determined that there were only 40 claimants.
-After careful review of all the submissions by claimants the claim was settled.
+After careful review of all the submissions by claimants, the claim was settled.
 All but one of the claims were rejected for a total damage payout of \$113.04.
-The big costs were in the form of third party legal costs, defence costs and expenses which totalled approximately \$1,335,000.
+Third-party legal costs, defence costs and expenses totaled approximately \$1,335,000.